CrowdStrike/glide-core/.changeset/brave-weeks-protect.md

 '@crowdstrike/glide-core': patch
 ---

 The latest iteration of Dark Mode has been adopted in all of our components and styles.
+There were a few additional adjustments worth calling out:

-- Accordion received a border and box-shadow visual adjustment.
+- Accordion received border and box-shadow visual adjustments.
-- Checkbox received a border on hover and a box-shadow visual adjustment.
+- Checkbox received a border when hovering and a box-shadow visual adjustment.
-- Dropdown's "select all" and "add" functionality has been updated to use a border seperator rather than background-color.
+- Dropdown's "select all" and "add" functionality has been updated to use a border rather than background-color.
 - Menu now has a lighter border around the popover to match Dropdown.
+- Consumers previously using `--glide-core-surface-base-lightest` for app backgrounds should switch to `--glide-core-background-fill` instead.

 `@crowdstrike/glide-core/styles/variables.css` has been updated with the latest from Figma: